PETG vs PLA Filament, What Are the Differences – PETG Properties, Uses & Printing Settings

 Transparency

-Limited transparency options; are usually more opaque.
+Limited transparency options, more opaque.

 Biodegradability

-Biodegradable under industrial composting conditions, but home composting is ineffective.
+Biodegradable under industrial composting conditions

 Post-Processing